jgarcia60/readme-generator/Develop/exampleREADME.md

 ## Contributing

-Standard practices according to the contributor's agreement
+This follows the Contributor's Covanent

 ## Tests